-Waverly at Providence is an emerging 90 acre development located just southeast of the I-485 and Providence Road interchange.
-The developers have secured Whole Foods to anchor the retail space with boutiques, restaurants, and medical offices to be announced.
-The concept of Waverly is a mixed-use project that provides a one stop experience with single-family homes, apartments, and townhomes within walking distance of shops, restaurants, and services.
+Waverly at Providence is a new 90 acre development located just southeast of the I-485 and Providence Road interchange.
+Whole Foods will anchor the retail space with more boutiques, restaurants, and medical offices to be announced.
+The concept of Waverly is a mixed-use project that provides a one stop experience with single-family homes, apartments, and town homes within walking distance of shops, restaurants, and services.
 Architecture will be a blend of traditional, craftsman, and European.
-The gathering point will be the Terrace which will feature a large public plaza with live entertainment, outdoor dining, and fountains surrounded by restaurants and eateries.
-Restaurants are expected to include the first Ted’s Montana Grill in the area and a Chuy’s Tex-Mex, Bad Daddy’s Burger Bar, and Novanta Pizza Napoletana.
-Other committed businesses include Panera, Modern Salon and Spa, Polished Nail Bar, and Menchie’s Frozen Yogurt.
-Outlying businesses will include a Chick-fil-A, McDonald’s, CVS, and QT.
-Access to the development is proposed to be through three traffic lights along Providence Road, one by the Post Office, one at Ardrey Kell, and one at Providence Country Club.
-A 141 room Hilton Garden Inn will be a much needed addition to this area with convenient access for visitors in the Weddington and Waxhaw areas.
+The gathering point is the Terrace which features a large public plaza with live entertainment, outdoor dining, and play fountains surrounded by restaurants and eateries.
+Restaurants include the first Ted’s Montana Grill in the area, Chuy’s Tex-Mex, The Porter’s House, Carolina Ale House, Desano Pizzeria Napoletana, CO , Viva Chicken, Yama, Via Roma, Panera, Chick-fil-A, McDonald’s, Tzatziki’s, and Menchie’s Frozen Yogurt.
+Other businesses include Modern Salon and Spa, Polished Nail Bar, Cycle Bar, District 5 Interiors, Fab’rik, Little Nest Portraits, Ivy & Leo, Scout & Molly’s, Pet People, Mainstream Boutique, Ulta Beauty, CVS, Mattress Firm, and QT.
+Access to the development is through three traffic lights along Providence Road, one by the Post Office, one at Ardrey Kell, and one at Providence Country Club.
+There is a parking garage located behind the hotel.
+The 141 room Hilton Garden Inn just opened and is a much needed addition to this area with convenient access for visitors in the Weddington and Waxhaw areas.

-David Weekly Homes will be the builder of executive townhomes and single family homes within 15 acres of Waverly.
+David Weekly Homes will be the builder of executive town homes and single family homes within 15 acres of Waverly.
 Homes will range from 2,000 to 4,000 square feet.
 David Weekley began construction on two model homes in October 2015.
 One will be a 3700+ square foot Whitford plan.
 The other will be around 3,500 square feet, the Equinox.
-There are plans for 31 executive homes similar to the homes in their Avignon community near SouthPark that will range from 2,800 to 4,200 square feet.
+There are plans for 31 executive homes.
 The other homes in Waverly will be 39 Dilworth style cottage homes ranging from 2,400 to 3,800 square feet.
 The neighborhood will feature small parks and sidewalks for ease of access within the community.
+FEW LAST HOMES REMAINING!
+Contact Nancy for current options.

 Townhomes starting in the higher $300’s